whyshhnuv/JF-ROUTER/Instructions/Run NextDNS.md

 To Run NextDNS on your Router.

-An account is recommended on [NextDNS](https://my.nextdns.io webpage) for this guide
+An account is recommended on [NextDNS](https://my.nextdns.io) webpage for this guide

 1. Download NextDNS binary from Release section or compile it yourself for your router.